truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/PrometheusApp.md

 ## First Steps

 The Prometheus app in SCALE installs, completes the initial configuration, then starts the Prometheus Rule Manager.
 When updates become available, SCALE alerts and provides easy updates.

-Before installing the Prometheus app in SCALE, review their [Configuration documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) and list of feature flags environment variables to see if you want to include any during installation.
+Before installing the Prometheus app in SCALE, review their [Configuration documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) and list of feature flags and environment variables to see if you want to include any during installation.
 You can configure environment variables at any time after deploying the application.

 SCALE does not need advance preparation.

 If not using the default user and group to manage the application, create a new user (and group) and take note of the IDs.

 You can allow SCALE to create the two datasets Prometheus requires automatically during app installation.
 Or before beginning app installation, [create the datasets]({{< relref "DatasetsSCALE.md" >}}) named **data** and **config** to use in the **Storage Configuration** section during installation.

 ## Installing the Prometheus Application